+This Earth Day craft is a great rainy day activity or just get the watering can out.
 It seems to have done nothing but rain for months and months here in North Yorkshire and I decided to embrace the weather and produce this process art bleeding tissue paper rain art for Earth Day.
-It was inspired by this beautiful snow day tissue art that I pinned and have been hoping for snow to do with the boys, but it has been the wetting winter on record in England, so we adapted it for rain.

 No rain, no problem.
 Just fill a small spray bottle with water or a watering can and make your own rain!